Homogenization theory of random walks among deterministic conductances: Homogenization of inverse generator

 In light of the positivity of all terms and the fact that only nearest neighbor edges are involved, for the first inner product on the right of \eqref{E:3.24a} we get the bounds

 where

 If $\omega\in\Omega^\star\cap\Omega_{p,0}$ for some~$p>1$, then Lemma~\ref{lemma-3.1} shows

-The corresponding limit of the second term on the right of \eqref{E:3.24a} is much harder due to the infimum over~$h$.
+The corresponding limit of the second term on the right of \eqref{E:3.24a} is harder due to the infimum over~$h$ getting in the way.
 In fact, the main conclusion to be proved is that the limit effectively commutes around the infimum: